paluh/systemd-config/README.md

 # systemd-config
-Haskell utils for systemd configs generator.
+Simple haskell helper for systemd configs generation.
 Currently it is quite verbose:

   ```haskell
     module Main where